nccgroup/autopwn/README.md

 ## Credits

 Developed by Aidan Marlin (aidan [dot] marlin [at] nccgroup [dot] com) while working at NCC Group.
-I'd like to thank the follow contributors for pull requests:
+I'd like to thank the following contributors for their pull requests:

 - Selfegris
 - 0xsauby